rs-anderson/Clustering-Ward-Level-Poverty-Using-Satellite-Imagery/README.md

 ## Setup

 In order to install the necessary packages, it is recommended to use the file *environment.yml*.
-To do this, run the following command in the repo:
+To do this, install <a href="https://www.anaconda.com/">Anaconda</a>, then run the following command in the repo:
 ```
 conda env create -f environment.yml
 ```